Sam Mejias

 Profile

-Sam Mejias (he/him) is Associate Professor of Social Justice and Community Engagement in the School of Design Strategies, and a Visiting Fellow at London School of Economics and Political Science (LSE).
-Working primarily as an ethnographer, Sam's research explores the cultural politics of social justice and civic engagement in the US, Europe and the Middle East.
-His projects investigate how design, discourse and communication influence the promotion of critical learning, equity, and civic engagement in the lives of young people in formal and informal spaces.
+Sam Mejias (he/him) is Dean of the School of Art, Media and Technology, and Associate Professor of Social Justice and Community Engagement in the School of Design Strategies.
+His research focuses on young people, the arts, and learning, exploring how creativity, design, discourse and communication influence the promotion of learning, equity, and civic engagement in the lives of young people in formal and informal spaces.
+Sam is currently Principal Investigator on the Wallace Foundation-funded international research project Tracing the Enduring Effects of Community Arts Programs.

 Degrees Held